The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Properties of the stacked OFGs

-In Fig.~\ref{compare}, the stacked optically-dark/faint (sub-)samples, with $z_{\rm med,stacked}=4.5$, lie above the 16-84th percentile range of the star-forming galaxies at $3 \leq z \leq 6$.
-It is consistent with the fact that these dusty star-forming galaxies are the more extreme cases (more dust-obscured), with lower dust temperatures compared to typical star-forming galaxies at similar redshifts and with relatively compact dust sizes ($R_{\rm e(1.13 mm)}=1.01\pm0.05$ kpc; black star in Fig.~\ref{Fig:gas}).
+In Fig.~\ref{compare}, the stacked optically dark/faint (sub)samples, with $z_{\rm med,stacked}=4.5$, lie above the 16-84th percentile range of the star-forming galaxies at $3 \leq z \leq 6$.
+This is consistent with the fact that these dusty star-forming galaxies are the more extreme cases (more dust-obscured), with lower dust temperatures compared to typical star-forming galaxies at similar redshifts and with relatively compact dust sizes ($R_{\rm e(1.13 mm)}=1.01\pm0.05$ kpc; black star in Fig.~\ref{Fig:gas}).